 Figure 1.
 Structure of typical PIN Photo-diode

 The upper part of Figure 1 shows the new field we would get if it were possible to create a small isolated packet of holes (P) and electrons (N) deep inside the device.
 Under the influence of the applied field the electrons separate from the holes.
 As soon as these carriers separate the field between them is reduced.
 But the total area under the line must remain constant (constant bias voltage).
-So the field rises slightly along the whole line.
+So the field rises slightly along the rest of the line.
 The rise of field at the two electrodes causes a charge to flow into one electrode and out of the other.
 This is the photo-current.
 Notice that a photo-current flows even though the carriers themselves have not yet reached the electrodes.
-So the device may be a lot quicker than the carrier transit time might lead you to expect.
+Thus the device may actually be a lot quicker than you would expect from the carrier transit time.

 Of course, in real life the light creating the electron/hole pairs decays exponentially through the depth of the Intrinsic layer.
-We have developed a computer simulation of the real situation.
-It takes into account the thickness and doping levels of all the layers including the light absorption through the depth of the device (1/e depth 30µm at 900nm and 300µm at 1064nm).
-We also take into account the slight drop in bias voltage when a current flows through the external load (usually 25 or 50Ω).
+Our computer model simulates the real situation.
+It takes into account the thickness and doping levels of all the layers including the absorption of the light through the depth of the device (in silicon the 1/e depth is 30µm at 900nm and 300µm at 1064nm).
+We also take into account the slight drop in bias voltage when a current flows through the external load (usually 25Ω or 50Ω).

 The parameter that can't be measured easily in an assembled device is the absorption depth of the light at various wavelengths.
 The literature is full of measurements of the absorption of Silicon with good claimed accuracy - several with claimed accuracies of just a few percent.
-Unfortunately, these different "accurate" measurements often differ by factors of 2 or 3.
-We have therefore been forced to run our simulation with a variety of values for the absorption coefficient (corresponding to different wavelengths and different opinions as to the value of the absorption depth).
+Unfortunately, these different "accurate" measurements often differ by factors of 2 or 3!
+We have therefore been forced to run our simulation with a variety of values (corresponding to different wavelengths and different opinions as to the value of the absorption depth).

 These curves are for a very short input pulse.
-For this PIN device the first hump is due to the holes and the second due to the electrons.
-The vertical scale is given as a percentage.
-A perfect diode would give 100% response in the peak.
+For this hypothetical PIN device the first peak in the photo-current is due to the movement of the holes and the second one due to the electrons.
+The vertical scale is given as a percentage where a perfect very fast diode would give 100% response in the peak.

 Is the Computer Simulation Accurate?